6502ts/6502.ts/doc/stellerator_embedded.md

 That said, Stellerator runs flawlessly in any reasonably modern version of Chrome, Firefox and Safari.
 Edge runs the emulator, but currently has trouble running at full speed.
+Safari on iOS works fine on 64bit devices, but there are some quirks regarding audio and fullscreen mode (see below).
 The mileage with other browsers may vary.

 ## System requirements and speed